 Not forgetting the benefits of a great team – even spending a British winter on a project in the less picturesque parts of Middle England became a good experience, as well as being a great source for “consulting war stories” to entertain friends and family.

 In what ways does being independent influence your impact on projects?

 I find that when clients know you are an independent consultant you have more impact – clients see you more as a person and as an expert advisor.
 When you work for a traditional consulting firm, the focus is on the brand and the partner.
 As an independent, you tend to have more meaningful interactions more often.
 In my experience, this is why the average independent consulting project tends to have more impact.

 How does working with Eden McCallum differ from working within a traditional consulting firm?

 Over the years, I have found that on independent consulting projects recommendations are almost always implemented by the client.
 Part of the reason may be that the share of smaller or PE-owned clients is higher, and these clients always care a lot about the outcome.

 I’ve also found that on Eden McCallum projects you consistently get a great team spirit.
 The independents working for Eden McCallum tend to be quite senior and have their own careers, and consequently you don’t have internal competition standing in the way of working as a team.

 What would you say are some of the characteristics of a successful independent consultant?
 Any advice for those considering this path?

 First of all, you need to be a good consultant who likes his job as otherwise you won’t last long in this (or probably any) industry.
-You should have a clear view of your strengths and weaknesses, because whilst you’ll get feedback and learn a lot on projects, you will obviously find less people development and guidance than in the traditional firms.
+You should have a clear view of your strengths and weaknesses.
 It also helps to have some financial independence or alternative sources of income as there can always be longer stretches without projects.
 In exchange, you get a great deal of independence, better pay, and more personal freedom to explore your own personal projects (or take time off!).